snehithabarukula/Hey-Jude/README.md

 # HeyJude
 # Introduction
 HeyJude is a song generating deep learning model that uses LSTM (Long Short Term Memory), a specialised Recurrent Neural Network(RNN).
-It helps the fanatics of The Beatles band to be able to listen to songs that they would have made for us.Our aim is to create a trained model that is capable of generating lyrics similar to the previous lyrics of the famous pop singer MJ Michael Jackson.
+It helps the fanatics of The Beatles band to be able to listen to songs that they would have made for us.Our aim is to create a trained model that is capable of generating lyrics similar to the previous lyrics of the famous pop group Beatles.

 # Table of Contents
 1) Technologies Used